-“Schweinshaxe” or “Haxe” how the Bavarian call it is since the end of the 19th century a typical regional dish in the Bavarian cuisine.
+“Schweinshaxe” or “Haxe”, how the Bavarian call it is since the end of the 19th century a typical regional dish in the Bavarian and Austrian cuisine.

-The term “Haxe” probably comes from the Old High German word “hahsina”, which means “Achilles tendon” or some think it could also come from Latin: “coxa” which means hip.
+The term “Haxe” probably comes from the Old High German word “hahsina”, which means “Achilles tendon” or some think it could also derive from Latin: “coxa” which means hip.

 How is this dish called in German?

-This popular German main dish is called “Schweinshaxe”.
+This popular German main dish is called "Schweinshaxe" or "Schweinehaxe" or short just "Haxe" also spelled "Hackse".

 How to pronounce "Schweinshaxe"?